JordyPouw/michelangelo/src/kss-styleguide.md

-# Make your life easier with style guides
+# Make your life easier with styleguides

 ## Whaaaat, styleguides?